SvenHerbers/FTMW_Binary_reader/README.md

 As with most Matplotlib plots, you can zoom in by clicking the magnifying glass icon and dragging a window over your region of interest.
 Other standard navigation tools are also available—see the Matplotlib Pyplot Tutorial for details.

-Notice the fields labeled "Intensity", "LeftDoppler", "RightDoppler", "Dopplersplit", and "CenterFreq".
+Notice the fields labeled `Intensity`, `LeftDoppler`, `RightDoppler`, `DopplerSplit`, and `CenterFreq`.

 Once a region of interest is selected, you can:

-    -Double left-click to mark the left line of a Doppler pair.
+-    Double left-click to mark the left line of a Doppler pair.

-    -Double right-click to mark the right line.
+-    Double right-click to mark the right line.

 or just stay with a single line if your machine does not show Doppler splitting.